-The Company has access to \$1.5 billion under a revolving credit facility (see Note 11 to the Consolidated Financial Statements for further information).
+The Company has access to \$1.5 billion under a revolving credit facility (see Note 11 - Debt within Item 8 of this Annual Report on Form 10-K for further information).
 As of December 31, 2023, no amount was drawn on this facility.
 We are also subject to market risk from exposure to changes in interest rates based on our investing activities where our primary interest rate risk arises from changes in short-term interest rates in U.S. dollars, Pounds sterling and Euros.